eduardojvieira/website/src/data/post/implementing-industrial-iot.md

 Before exploring implementation approaches, it's essential to understand the concrete business outcomes IIoT can realistically deliver when properly executed:

-- **Condition monitoring and predictive maintenance**: Detecting equipment anomalies before they cause costly failures (typical downtime reduction: 30-50%)
+- **Condition monitoring and predictive maintenance**: Detecting equipment anomalies before they cause costly failures
-- **Production tracking and analysis**: Real-time visibility into production metrics, throughput, and bottlenecks (typical OEE improvement: 10-25%)
+- **Production tracking and analysis**: Real-time visibility into production metrics, throughput, and bottlenecks
-- **Quality control enhancement**: Correlating process parameters with quality outcomes to reduce defects (typical quality improvement: 15-35%)
+- **Quality control enhancement**: Correlating process parameters with quality outcomes to reduce defects
-- **Energy optimization**: Identifying and reducing energy waste across operations (typical energy savings: 10-30%)
+- **Energy optimization**: Identifying and reducing energy waste across operations
-- **Supply chain integration**: Connecting production data with inventory and logistics systems (typical inventory reduction: 10-20%)
+- **Supply chain integration**: Connecting production data with inventory and logistics systems

 The critical success factor lies in starting with specific business challenges rather than implementing technology for its own sake.
 Organizations should identify their highest-value opportunities based on potential ROI and alignment with strategic objectives.